IBM/aspera-cli/docs/README.erb.md

   * new: option to specify font used to generate image of text file in `preview`
   * new: #66 improvement for content protection (support standard transfer spec options for direct agent)
+  * new: option `fpac` is now applicable to all ruby based HTTP connections, i.e. API calls
   * change: (break) command `conf gem path` replaces `conf gem_path`
   * change: (break) option `fpac` expects a value instead of URL
   * change: (break) option `cipher` in transfger spec must have hyphen